Philip-robinson/web-demo/README.md

 __@Value("${api-conf-base}")
 private String base;__

-Which says automatically set the value oif String __base__ to the property value of __api-conf-base__ which as stated above is in the file __extra.properties__ though it could have been in __application.properties__.
+Which says automatically set the value of String __base__ to the property value of __api-conf-base__ which as stated above is in the file __extra.properties__ file though it could have been in __application.properties__.

 The __@Bean__ annotation on the method __getRestTmplate__ indicates to spring that this should be the source of a RestTemplate bean (instantiated class) should it need to inject such into another bean it creates.

+This would not be required if the RestTemplate class had a sinle constructor that Spring knew how to call.

 ## Logging
 Logging uses __Slf4J__ which is a very commonly used logging system.
 System.out is very rarely used for logging and is considered bad form.

-The various logging systems that exist have the adventage that they can be switched on and off via a configuration file and similarly various levels selected.
+The various logging systems that exist have the adventage that they can be switched on and off via a configuration file and various levels of logging selected for different parts of an application.

-So you can pick the single class you are worried about and display debug logging for that class but only log errors for the rest.
+So, for instance, you can pick the single class you are worried about and display debug logging for that class but only log errors for the rest.

 It is configured in __application.properties__ using the lines
 ```